 Rate the progress being made around mental health awareness in the UK?

 We’ve come a long way but not far enough.
 I love that we can now speak very openly around mental illness but there is still a real lack of resource and knowledge.

 Simply put, two people will take their own life every hour in England and Wales, and that tells me that we still have a long way to go.

-Manage to run 60+ miles per week while still planning a wedding and fitting in a working day?
+Manage to run 60+ miles per week, be a husband, and fit in a working day?

 Easy, I run into work and often run back… it’s a lot cheaper than the Tube and much more relaxing!

 Keep in shape and still be a big foodie?

 I run 60+ miles a week… and then eat all of the things!

 The work of God.
 How else can I describe a life transformed from the depths of suicide attempts and homelessness, a life without hope, to one where I am constantly filled with purpose and the hope that I can reach out and impact other lives.